 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 However, Bolivia is home to some of the most weird and wonderful beers I’ve seen over the past six months.
 In general, the nightlife scene is overrun with cheap imitation brands of vodka, rum and whiskey with only the most elite, high-end bars being able to stock premium brands from the beer and spirit world.
-Here are the best trends and brands of beer in Bolivia.
+Here are the best trends, insights and brands of Bolivian beer.

 As with a lot of the Latin world, regional beers carry a lot of weight, and the most commonly found beer tends to come from the particular region in which you find yourself.
-Brands such as Paceña (La Paz), Sureña (Sucre), Potosina (Potosí), and Taquiña (Cochabamba) all somewhat dominate their region, so much so that the only really national brand feels like Huari.
+Bolivian beer brands such as Paceña (La Paz), Sureña (Sucre), Potosina (Potosí), and Taquiña (Cochabamba) all somewhat dominate their region, so much so that the only really national brand feels like Huari.

 There is a real feeling of pride among Bolivians for their town/region which means consumers form a real attachment to the local beer brands; similar to the case of Spain in which regional beers divide up the country.

 A lack of international and craft beer is more than made up for in flavour varieties, using some interesting choices of locally-sourced ingredients.
-As well as honey beer, a fairly typical flavour variety, you can find the likes of quinoa, coca leaves, chilli and even cactus-flavoured beer.
+As well as honey beer, a fairly typical flavour variety, in a Bolivian beer fridge you can find the likes of quinoa, coca leaves, chilli and even cactus-flavoured beer.

-Now, some of these certainly went down smoother than others – the cactus was particularly sharp, excuse the pun – but it was interesting to see the innovative use of local and cheap-to-supply ingredients to add a splash of flavour and taste exploration to beer in Bolivia.
+Now, some of these certainly went down smoother than others – the cactus was particularly sharp, excuse the pun – but it was interesting to see the innovative use of local and cheap-to-supply ingredients to add a splash of flavour and taste exploration to Bolivian beer.

 On top of some curious choices for flavour, Bolivia is also home to a particularly interesting beer, Bi-cervecina from the brand El Inca.
-This incredibly sweet dark beer is common to find across the country, and at only 3% ABV, presents a very different dimension to the beer market in Bolivia.
+This incredibly sweet dark beer is common to find across the country, and at only 3% ABV, presents a very different dimension to the Bolivian beer market.

 As well as the strong play on the Inca heritage (which you also find in the soft drinks market in the region with Inka Kola), in a country that still follows many native traditions, this product had a particularly standout feature.
 The product is famed for its high energy properties – to the point that when I asked a local barman what bi-cervecina actually means and what it contains, I was told it is merely beer with energy.